 The theatre arts program develops creative artists and technicians, theatre educators and scholars who are well prepared for applied professional work or study, graduate level academic pursuits, and for vital, informed teaching.
 Through multidisciplinary study and artistic collaboration, students will deepen their aesthetic sensibility, engage in rigorous intellectual and creative activity, and develop greater social awareness and responsibility.
-Students majoring in theatre arts must complete a concentration in one of the following areas: performance; design/technical; dramaturgy; theatre in education; or theatre studies.
+Students majoring in theatre arts must complete a concentration in one of the following areas: performance, technical, or general theatre studies.

 Theatre arts majors are welcome to audition for parts upon arrival at Dominican, ensuring many opportunities to polish their craft.
 In fact, even nonmajors can audition for shows, though majors will be cast when possible.